 Norm doesn’t feel guilty or bad for saying no. Nor does Norm feel bad about blocking Crazy once the text bombs and private message bombs that rapid cycle through blame shifting apologies, unfounded accusations and name-calling begin.
 Norm shrugs it off, doesn’t take it personally and gets on with his life.
 He also has a super funny dating anecdote to share with friends.

-Example 3: After divorcing Crazy #1, Cody encounters Crazy #2 in the dating pool.
+After divorcing Crazy #1, Cody encounters Crazy #2 in the dating pool.
 Crazy #2 wants Cody to accompany her to a family wedding for their second date.
 Cody experiences an inner wave of panic and dread.
-Cody really doesn’t want to go to the wedding (not after what happened with Crazy #1), but worries Crazy #2 won’t see him anymore if he declines.
+He really doesn’t want to go to the wedding (not after what happened with Crazy #1).
+However, he worries Crazy #2 won’t see him anymore if he declines.
 Cody spends days working out how to justify, defend and explain saying no, or lying about having a business trip or prior family obligation that weekend.
-Cody hesitantly and nervously tells Crazy #2 that a family wedding seems a bit much for a second date.
+He hesitantly and nervously tells Crazy #2 that a family wedding seems a bit much for a second date.

 Crazy #2 loses her marbles, accusing Cody of being a selfish commitment phobe who’s “afraid to love.”
 Cody feels h-o-r-r-i-b-l-e and agonizes over whether or not he might really be afraid to love and commitment phobic.
 Cody feels guilty about Crazy #2 not having a date to her family wedding because everyone in Crazy #2’s family wants to know when Crazy #2’s going to get married.
 What’s the big deal, right?
 It’s just a date with food, dancing and a mediocre band.